Manoj–Babli honour killing case: Developments in honour killing law

-Appeal
+Appeal in High Court

-The accused appealed to the Punjab and Haryana High Court.
+Following the verdict, the accused appealed to the Punjab and Haryana High Court.
 Ganga Raj's appeal for parole was declined.
 On 13 May 2010, the court admitted the appeal of him and the other six convicts challenging the court's verdict.

-On 11 March, the Punjab and Haryana High Court commuted the death sentence awarded to four convicts – Babli's brother Suresh, uncles Rajender and Baru Ram and Gurdev in the Manoj–Babli honour killing case to life imprisonment.
+On 11 March 2011, the Punjab and Haryana High Court commuted the death sentence awarded to four convicts – Babli's brother Suresh, uncles Rajender and Baru Ram and Gurdev in the Manoj–Babli honour killing case to life imprisonment.
 Ganga Raj, said to be the prime conspirator, and another convict Satish were acquitted.
-In an interview to Newsclick, Manoj's relatives – Seema and Chanderpati affirmed that they would challenge Ganga Raj's and Satish's acquittal in the Supreme Court.
+In an interview to NewsClick, Manoj's relatives – Seema and Chanderpati affirmed that they would challenge Ganga Raj's and Satish's acquittal in the Supreme Court.
+The Punjab and Haryana High Court also directed the state Government of Haryana to pay a compensation of Rs 600,000 to Manoj's mother Chanderpati.

 In popular culture

-The 3 June 2012, episode, Intolerance to Love of TV series, Satyamev Jayate, hosted by actor Aamir Khan, featured an interview with Manoj's sister Seema and mother and Chandrapati Banwala.
+The 3 June 2012, episode, Intolerance to Love of TV series, Satyamev Jayate, hosted by actor Aamir Khan, featured an interview with Manoj's sister Seema and mother Chandrapati Banwala.
 The episode discussed this incident along with other cases in the episode.

 In August 2013, senior journalist Chander Suta Dogra, published a book, Manoj and Babli: A Hate Story (Penguin) based on the honour killing case.

 In 2015, a Bollywood Hindi film Guddu Rangeela used Manoj–Babli honour killing case in its storyline.
 Also in 2015, the Bollywood film NH10 was released to critical and public acclaim with a story-line loosely based on this case.